skasproject/skas/docsite/docs/twoldapservers.md

 This configuration requires two steps:

-- Setup a new Helm deployment for `skas2` pod.
+- Setup a new Helm deployment for the `skas2` secondary pod.
 - Reconfigure the `skMerge` module of the main SKAS pod to connect to this new IDP.

 ![](./images/empty.png){width=700}

-In the following, three variants of this configuration will be described.
-One with the connection in clear text, and two secured, with network encryption and inter-pod authentication.
+In the following section, we will describe three variants of this configuration: one with a clear text connection and two secured variants with network encryption and inter-pod authentication.

-> _Even if your target is a fully secured configuration, we suggest you first implement the unsecured, simplest variant, and then modify it incrementally, as described._
+> _We recommend starting with the unsecured, simplest variant even if your ultimate goal is a fully secured configuration.
+You can then incrementally modify it as described._

 ## Clear text connection

-### Auxiliary POD configuration
+### Secondary POD configuration

-Here is a sample values file to configure the auxiliary POD:
+Here is a sample values file for configuring the secondary POD:

 ??? abstract "values.skas2.yaml"